tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 600
   :alt: An image of the Input Action Manager component.

 The last big piece included in the *Complete XR Origin Set Up Variant* is the *Input Action Manager*.
-Similar to the *XR Interaction Manager*, the script for the *Input Action Manager* is attached to an empty object of the same name, and because that empty object is a child of the *Complete XR Origin Set Up Variant* the property is extended to it.
+Similarly to the *XR Interaction Manager*, the script for the *Input Action Manager* is attached to an empty object of the same name, and because that empty object is a child of the *Complete XR Origin Set Up Variant* the property is extended to it.
 The purpose of this script component is to control what input actions are enabled and disabled.
-The script has a list parameter where you can put all the input actions you intened to use.
+The script has a list parameter where you can put all the input actions you intend to use.
 You can use the ``InputActionManager`` class to enable or disable them.
 The *Complete XR Origin Set Up Variant* already has the default actions in there, so you don't need to worry about it, but if you are creating your own input action controller you will have to insert the actions you want into the list.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Interactable Actions - Grab Interactions